Ilgar Mirzayev

-Ilgar Anzor oglu Mirzayev (İlqar Anzor oğlu Mirzəyev; 8 May 1973–2020) was an Azerbaijani military officer, National Hero of Azerbaijan, and colonel serving in the Azerbaijani Armed Forces until his death during the July 2020 Armenian–Azerbaijani clashes.
+Ilgar Anzor oghlu Mirzayev (İlqar Anzor oğlu Mirzəyev; 8 May 1973–2020) was an Azerbaijani military officer, National Hero of Azerbaijan, and colonel serving in the Azerbaijani Armed Forces until his death during the July 2020 Armenian–Azerbaijani clashes.
 He also had participated in the April 2016 clashes.

 Early years

 Ilgar Anzor oglu Mirzayev was born on 8 May 1973, in Gardabani, Georgian SSR, then the Soviet Union.
 He entered the secondary school of Gardabani in 1980 and graduated in 1990.
 Mirzayev was admitted to the Azerbaijan Higher Military Academy in 1991 and graduated in 1995.

 Military service

 In 1995, Ilgar Mirzayev began his service with the rank of lieutenant.
 From 2003 to 2005, he improved his education at the War College of the Azerbaijani Armed Forces.
 Mirzayev had served in Baku, Ganja, Nakhchivan, Beylagan, Goranboy, and Shamkir in different years.
 He served on the frontline during the April 2016 clashes.
 On 23 February 2019, he was appointed Chief of Artillery of the 3rd Army Corps.

 Mirzayev took part in the clashes on the Armenian–Azerbaijani border in July 2020.
 He was killed on 14 July 2020, in the territory of Tovuz District.
 Mirzayev was buried on July 15 in the Second Alley of Honor in Baku, alongside Polad Hashimov.
 Azerbaijan's minister of defense, Zakir Hasanov, chief of general staff, Najmaddin Sadigov, and, the Mayor of Baku, Eldar Azizov, also attended the funeral.